Avalon Airport now flies internationally, having received tremendous support from both the Australian and Victorian

 Avalon Airport’s geographic location between Melbourne and Geelong makes it both a capital city airport and an exceptionally well-equipped regional airport, servicing a large catchment in western Victoria and providing connections to significant tourism destinations such as Geelong, the Bellarine and the Great Ocean Road.

-Growth in domestic passenger numbers throughout Australia has been strong over the past decade, and Tourism Research Australia forecasts a steady increase (1 per cent annually) that will continue over the coming decade.
 Avalon has experienced strong domestic growth over the past four years, with passenger numbers 66 per cent higher than they were in 2014.
-The continued growth of the G21 and Wyndham regions, as well as the successful transformation of the Geelong CBD will continue to boost growth.
+The sustained development of the G21 and Wyndham regions, as well as the successful transformation of the Geelong CBD will continue to boost growth.

 This highlights Avalon Airport’s expansion opportunities.
 As a major tourism destination within Australia, the G21 region requires convenient access via a fully functioning Avalon Airport for domestic and international travellers.
 They, in turn, will provide a valuable boost to regional tourism and the economy.

 Jetstar has committed to operate from Avalon Airport, with an agreement that will see passenger services expand over coming years.
-As part of the agreement, Jetstar currently operates seven services per day and flies to four destinations.
+As part of the agreement, Jetstar currently operates seven services per day and flies to three destinations.